Frequently Asked Questions

 The choice is YOURS.

-Since I’m also manager of Lucky 13 Tattoos, my piercing hours are limited, as I must spend time performing admin duties for the business as a whole.
+I’m also manager of Lucky 13 Tattoos, so my piercing hours are limited, as I must spend time performing admin duties for the business as a whole.

-Please call ahead if you are planning to walk-in.
-I’m the only piercer at Lucky 13 Tattoos and I’m a human being, so sometimes I have to take time off and I don’t want anyone to waste a trip to the shop.
+Also, I’m the only piercer at Lucky 13 Tattoos and I’m a human being, so sometimes I have to take time off.
+I don’t want anyone to waste a trip to the shop, so please check the scheduling portion of this website to check for availability or give the shop a call before heading over to make sure I’m available that day.

 Even chlorinated pools can harbor bacteria and chlorine itself can be very irritating to healing tissue.